richipal09/devrel-labs/agentic_rag/README.md

 Processes a query through the agentic RAG pipeline and returns a response with context.

-## Architecture
+## Annex: Architecture

 The system consists of several key components:

-1. **PDF Processor**: Uses Docling to extract and chunk text from PDF documents
+1. **PDF Processor**: we use Docling to extract and chunk text from PDF documents
 2. **Vector Store**: Manages document embeddings and similarity search using ChromaDB
 3. **RAG Agent**: Makes intelligent decisions about query routing and response generation
-   - OpenAI Agent: Uses GPT-4 for high-quality responses (requires API key)
+   - OpenAI Agent: Uses `gpt-4-turbo-preview` for high-quality responses, but requires an API key
-   - Local Agent: Uses Mistral-7B for open-source alternative
+   - Local Agent: Uses `Mistral-7B` as an open-source alternative
 4. **FastAPI Server**: Provides REST API endpoints for document upload and querying

 ## Hardware Requirements

 - For OpenAI Agent: Standard CPU machine
 - For Local Agent:
-  - Minimum 16GB RAM
+  - Minimum 16GB RAM, recommended more than 24GBs
   - GPU with 8GB VRAM recommended for better performance
-  - Will run on CPU if GPU is not available (slower)
+  - Will run on CPU if GPU is not available, but will be significantly slower.

+TODO: integrate with Trafilatura to crawl web content apart from PDF

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+This project is open source.
+Please submit your contributions by forking this repository and submitting a pull request!
+Oracle appreciates any contributions that are made by the open source community.

+## License

+Copyright (c) 2024 Oracle and/or its affiliates.

+Licensed under the Universal Permissive License (UPL), Version 1.0.

+See [LICENSE](../LICENSE) for more details.

+ORACLE AND ITS AFFILIATES DO NOT PROVIDE ANY WARRANTY WHATSOEVER, EXPRESS OR IMPLIED, FOR ANY SOFTWARE, MATERIAL OR CONTENT OF ANY KIND CONTAINED OR PRODUCED WITHIN THIS REPOSITORY, AND IN PARTICULAR SPECIFICALLY DISCLAIM ANY AND ALL IMPLIED WARRANTIES OF TITLE, NON-INFRINGEMENT, MERCHANTABILITY, AND FITNESS FOR A PARTICULAR PURPOSE.
+FURTHERMORE, ORACLE AND ITS AFFILIATES DO NOT REPRESENT THAT ANY CUSTOMARY SECURITY REVIEW HAS BEEN PERFORMED WITH RESPECT TO ANY SOFTWARE, MATERIAL OR CONTENT CONTAINED OR PRODUCED WITHIN THIS REPOSITORY.
+IN ADDITION, AND WITHOUT LIMITING THE FOREGOING, THIRD PARTIES MAY HAVE POSTED SOFTWARE, MATERIAL OR CONTENT TO THIS REPOSITORY WITHOUT ANY REVIEW.
+USE AT YOUR OWN RISK.